-UK government scrambles to limit fallout from London fire
+UK: Banned building materials suspected in London fire

 - Seattle police release ‘Deadliest Catch’ star Sig Hansen’s arrest video: ‘I suppose I gotta pay the piper’ WATCH

-The cause of Wednesday’s blaze is still under investigation, but anger has mounted in the community amid reports that exterior paneling may have spread the flames.
-There has also been a public outcry at the government’s initial failure to provide up-to-the minute information.
+British officials have announced a nationwide minute of silence to honor the victims on Monday morning.

+Frustration has been mounting in recent days as information about those still missing in the blaze has been scanty and efforts to find temporary housing for the hundreds of now-homeless tower residents have faltered.

-May, criticized in the first few days after the blaze for failing to meet with victims, says the public inquiry looking into the tragedy will report directly to her.
+British Prime Minister Theresa May, criticized shortly after the blaze for failing to meet with victims, says the public inquiry looking into the tragedy will report directly to her.
+She also says she will receive daily reports from the stricken neighborhood.

-She says she will receive daily reports from the stricken neighborhood, where hundreds of people have been displaced.
-Anger among residents has been mounting in recent days as information about the missing has been scanty and efforts to find temporary housing have faltered.

-British officials say they are helping the Syrian family of the first officially confirmed victim of the London tower blaze to come to Britain.

-The Home Office said late Saturday night it will make arrangements for the family of Mohammad Alhajali to “travel to the U.K. in these terribly sad circumstances.”
+British officials say they are helping the Syrian family of the first officially confirmed victim of the London tower blaze — 23-year-old Mohammad Alhajali — to “travel to the U.K. in these terribly sad circumstances.”

-The 23-year-old Alhajali is the only victim of the Grenfell Tower fire to be officially named as the difficult process of identifying human remains continues.

-His family said in a statement that Alhajali “came to the U.K. because he had ambitions and aims for his life and for his family.”
+His family said Alhajali “came to the U.K. because he had ambitions and aims for his life and for his family.”

+Police and fire experts have said the fire was so intense that the process of identifying human remains will take weeks, if not months — and some victims may never be found.
 Police say at least 58 people are either confirmed or presumed dead, with the figure likely to rise in coming days.

-Officials are using dental records, fingerprints and DNA samples to try and positively identify victims.
-They say they will also use visual elements like tattoos and scars, in the painstaking process.

-Sixteen bodies have been taken to a mortuary for examination.
+Officials are using dental records, fingerprints, DNA samples, tattoos and scars to try and positively identify victims.
+Sixteen bodies have been taken to a mortuary for examination..